 Sarah is committed to ensuring her speech pathology knowledge and skills are current.
 Click here to find out what professional development activities Sarah has been participating in.

-Sarah has lived in Bundaberg for the last 9 years and has enjoyed making Bundaberg her home to raise her three little boys.
-She enjoys being part of the Bundaberg community and is excited to be able to work with Bundaberg children and their families.
+Sarah has lived in Bundaberg since 2007 and has enjoyed making Bundaberg her home to raise her three sons.